Eltham College (Victoria)

-Eltham College is an independent, non-denominational, co-educational day school situated in Research, an outer suburb north east of Melbourne.
+Eltham College is a private, non-denominational, co-educational day school situated in Research, an outer suburb north east of Melbourne, Australia.

 Founded in 1973, the school has a non-selective admissions policy and currently caters for approximately 1,200 students from Kindergarten to Year 12.

 Although no longer a part, having become an affiliate of the EISM (Eastern Independent Schools of Melbourne), Eltham College is a founding member of the ACS (Association of Co-educational Schools).
 The College is also affiliated with the Association of Independent Schools of Victoria (AISV).

-The school is also associated with EC Waves swimming club and training most training is held at the Eltham College pool.
+The school is also associated with EC Waves swimming club and most training is held at the Eltham College pool.